-In an effort to address longstanding challenges related to shared property ownership in Cyprus, new regulations has been unveiled.
+In an effort to address longstanding challenges related to shared property ownership in Cyprus, new regulations have been unveiled.
 This comprehensive legislation, soon to be deliberated upon in the parliamentary chambers, targets issues ranging from management committee operations to the common dilemma of unpaid communal fees.

 With the introduction of these regulations, Cyprus aims to streamline the governance of the estimated 30,000 jointly-owned buildings in the region, ensuring a more harmonious and efficient coexistence for their inhabitants.